sanjosh/smallprogs/basic/graph/README.md

 3. DFS O(V+E)
 4. earliest discovered time as in disc[vertex]=++counter;
 5. earliest in subtree low[vertex] = min(low[vertex and its adjacents]) like union-find
-6. for early path pruning, use BFS over DFS
 7. path exploration variables should be on stack
 8. transform to shortest path
 9. start with dist[start] = 0 and all others = INF; then dist[v] = dist[u] + edge(u, v)
+6. for early path pruning, use BFS over DFS
+10. to find multiple shortest paths in BFS, update the visitedSet after level is done

 # BFS